paymentblocked/discord-collage-maker/README.md

 # Auto Success Collage Maker

-This script pulls messages from a Discord channel using Discord.py.
+This script pulls iamges from a Discord channel using Discord.py and creates a collage.

 ### USAGE
 `.getSuccess [imageCount]`